CatTanker/cnc_map_tool_guide/README.md

-A comprehensive list of tools and resources for producing maps for Tiberian Sun and Yuris Revenge, including source locations as well as a brief description
+This documentation contains a comprehensive list of tools and resources for producing maps for Tiberian Sun and Yuris Revenge, including source locations as well as a brief description
+This github page also contains a growing volume of compatability tips and advice, including guidance on using CnC with Linux, within seperate .md files included in the github hierarchy.
 **Required Map Editors**
 ---
 **Name: Final Alert 2:**